The Savage Innocents

 The Savage Innocents is a 1960 adventure film directed and co-written by Nicholas Ray.
 Anthony Quinn and Yoko Tani star, with Lee Montague, Marco Guglielmi, Carlo Giustini, Anthony Chinn, and Michael Chow in supporting roles, alongside Peter O' Toole in an early film role.
-It was adapted from the novel Top of the World by Swiss writer Hans Rüesch.
+It was adapted from the novel Top of the World by Swiss writer Hans Ruesch.

 The film was an international co-production, with British, Italian and French interests involved; in the United States it was released by Paramount Pictures.
-The film was shot on-location in the Canadian Arctic, with interiors shot in Britain's Pinewood Studios and in Rome's Cinecittà studios.
+The film was shot on-location in the Canadian Arctic, Kayak scenes were shot in Ilulissat, Greenland, with interiors shot in Britain's Pinewood Studios and in Rome's Cinecittà studios.
 It was entered in the 1960 Cannes Film Festival.
 The film's themes include Inuit survival in the extreme arctic wilderness, as well as their raw existence and struggle to maintain their lifestyle against encroaching civilization.

 Plot

 An Inuk hunter kills a Christian missionary who rejects his traditional offer of food and his wife's company.
 Pursued by white policemen, the Inuk saves the life of one of them, resulting in a final confrontation in which the surviving cop must decide between his commitment to law enforcement and his gratitude to the Inuk.